OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

         - Automatically added in docker container

     3. Loading and compressing static assets
+        - Create your `securitysettings.py` config file from our default settings: Copy & rename `oeplatform/securitysettings.py.default` >  `securitysettings.py`
         - `python manage.py collectstatic`
         - `python manage.py compress`
-        - Automatically added in docker container
+        - These steps are automatically added in the docker container

     4. Install databases & setup connection
-        - Chose option 1 to use docker to install PostgreSQL chose 2 to install it on your system
+        - Chose option 1 to use docker to install PostgreSQL and most of the setup automatically.
+You need to install jenna-fuseki additionally as it is not part of the docker container.
+        - Chose 2 to install everything on your directly on your system.

         ??? info "Option 1: Use docker"
             - [Install docker](https://docs.docker.com/get-docker/)
             - while in oeplatform directory `cd docker`
             - `docker compose -f docker-compose.yaml`
             - start docker container
+            - Additionally install and start jenna-fuseki db as docker or install it locally.

         ??? info "Option 2: Manual database setup"
             - [install manually](./manual-db-setup.md)